 5. Once the prewash is complete open up the washing machine and FLUFF all the diapers.

 6. Add small items of laundry to the machine until it is 3/4 full

-	Do not add towels, sheets, or anything larger than a receiving blanket.
-You do not want anything wrapping around your diapers stopping them from getting cleaned.
+- Do not add towels, sheets, or anything larger than a receiving blanket.
+Large Items such as towels wrapping around our diapers will stop them from getting properly cleaned.

 7. Measure Tide Original Powder to line 5 and put it in the washing machine